tarantool/vshard/README.md

 * `rebalancer_max_receiving` maximal bucket count that can be received in parallel by single replicaset.
 This count must be limited, because else, when a new replicaset is added to a cluster, the rebalancer would send to it very big amount of buckets from existing replicasets - it produces heavy load on a new replicaset to apply all these buckets.

 Example of usage `rebalancer_max_receiving`:<br>
 Suppose it to be equal to 100, total bucket count is 1000 and there are 3 replicasets with 333, 333 and 334 buckets.
 When a new replicaset is added, each replicaset's etalon bucket count becomes 250.
-And the new replicaset does not receive 250 buckets at once - it receives 100, 100 and 50 sequentialy instead.
+And the new replicaset does not receive 250 buckets at once - it receives 100, 100 and 50 sequentially instead.

 ### Replicas weight configuration

 A router sends all read-write request to a master replica only (with master = true in config).
 For read-only requests the sharding can use weights, if they are specified.
 The weights are used for failovering and for sending read-only requests not only to master replica, but to the 'nearest' available replica.
 Weights are used exactly to define distances between replicas in scope of a replicaset.

-You can use weights, for example, to define phisical distance between router and each replica in each replicaset - in such a case read-only requests are beeing sent to the literaly nearest replica.<br>
+You can use weights, for example, to define physical distance between router and each replica in each replicaset - in such a case read-only requests are being sent to the literally nearest replica.<br>
-Or by weights you can define, which replicas are more powerfull and can process more requests per second.
+Or by weights you can define, which replicas are more powerful and can process more requests per second.

 The idea is to specify for each router and replica their zone, and fill matrix of relative zone weights.
 It allows to use different weights in different zones for the same zone.